RobyMarceddu/Business_Insight_desktop/README.md

 <h2>Stats Preview Card Component</h2>

-This project is a solution to the "Stats preview card component" challenge from Frotend Mentor.
+This project is a solution to the "Stats preview card component" challenge from <a href="https://www.frontendmentor.io/">Frotend Mentor</a>.
 It's a single-page component demonstrating a common landing page layout: a 50/50 split between text content and an image.